Olu-AnuAkin-Akinyemi/Tree-of-Life_Prototype/README.md

-# 🌳 Pautti Neteru - Tree of Life
+# 🌳 Neteru: Tree of Life

 > *A sacred journey through sound, frequency, and ancient wisdom*